informalsystems/hermes/guide/src/installation.md

     update     Update objects (clients) on chains
     upgrade    Upgrade objects (clients) after chain upgrade start      Start the relayer
-    start-multi Start the relayer in multi-chain mode.
-Handles packet relaying across all open channels between all chains in the config. query      Query objects from the chain
+    query      Query objects from the chain
     tx         Create and send IBC transactions
     listen     Listen to and display IBC events emitted by a chain